pgunasekara/3dmodeler/readme.txt

 		-The user can both fly around the scene and control the camera rotation with the mouse

 Known Issues:
+	Sometimes deleting an object may not automatically select a deselected node.

+	When Changing materials, you cannot change the material of the first node without first changing the material of the second node added.
+I'm not entirely sure why this happens.
+Changing materials works perfectly fine after you change any other node before the first one.

 Sources:
 	Material Values: http://devernay.free.fr/cours/opengl/materials.html